-West Virginia's Family Alzheimer’s In-Home Respite program, abbreviated as FAIR, provides care services for individuals with Alzheimer's or related dementias, such as Parkinson’s or Huntington’s Diseases.
+West Virginia’s Family Alzheimer’s In-Home Respite program, abbreviated FAIR, provides care services for individuals with Alzheimer’s or related dementias, such as Parkinson’s and Huntington’s diseases.
 This statewide program is designed to give one’s primary caregivers the opportunity to take a break from that responsibility.
-Care can be provided privately in the individual's home or in a group environment, referred to as "congregate care".
+Care can be provided privately in the individual’s home or in a group environment, referred to as “congregate care.”
 While all counties throughout West Virginia offer in-home respite care, only a few offer out-of-home respite care.

 The respite care providers are trained and employed by the county.
 However, the individual receiving care and their primary caregiver (referred to as the “client”) have the flexibility to approve and decline the individual who provides them with respite care.
 This includes friends and relatives, given they are qualified to provide care and have the appropriate training.
 One exception is that spouses and the “client” cannot be hired as the respite caregiver.

-Respite care is offered up to a maximum of 16 hours per week or approximately 64 hours per month.
-The average participant receives just over 40 hours / month.
-While the program does not provide free services, the hourly rates are charged on a sliding scale based on the income of the individual with Alzheimer's.
-The hourly rates for respite care are very reasonable and start as low as $1.50 / hour.
+Respite care is offered up to a maximum of 16 hours per week.
+The average participant receives just over 40 hours a month.
+While the program does not provide free services, the hourly rates are charged on a sliding scale based on the income of the individual with Alzheimer’s.
+The hourly rates for respite care are very reasonable and start as low as $1.50 an hour.

 The eligibility requirements for the FAIR program are quite simple.
-To qualify, West Virginia residents:
+To qualify, West Virginia residents must:

 During the application process, each applicant will be approved for a certain number of hours of care provided by a trained caregiver in Alzheimer’s care.